 - 8 ounces mushrooms, halved or quartered depending on size

 - 2 cups lightly packed kale leaves, chopped

 - 1 small onion, peeled and coarsely chopped

 Bring approximately 4 cups of water to a boil in a medium pot.
 Add the lentils, cover the pot, and reduce the heat to maintain a gentle simmer.
-Cook for 20 minutes, give or take, or until the lentils are just soft.
+Cook for 20 minutes, give or take, or until the lentils are tender.
 (I like to keep just a little “bite” to them.
-Taste early, as some varieties will cook faster, and remove from heat when they are cooked to your liking.)
+Taste early, as some varieties will cook faster, and remove from the heat when the lentils are cooked to your liking.)
 Drain well.
 Tip: The lentils may be prepared in advance and refrigerated.

-Preheat the oven to 400 degrees, and grease a 9×13 pan or another large baking dish.
+Preheat the oven to 400 degrees F, and grease a 9×13 or similar 3-quart baking dish.

-- In a separate large bowl, combine the lentils with all of the vegetables except for the tomato.
+In a very large bowl, combine the lentils with all of the vegetables except for the tomato.
 Do not mix in the cheese either.

-- Spread the mixture evenly into the prepared baking dish.
-I found it easiest to toss a bit with my hands and allow most of the lentils to settle to the bottom.
+Spread the mixture evenly into the prepared baking dish.
+I find it easiest to use my hands and allow most of the lentils to settle to the bottom.
 This way, they will bind with the egg mixture and form a tasty bottom layer.

-- Bake for 20-25 minutes or until veggies are becoming tender but still crisp.
+Bake for 20-25 minutes or until the veggies are becoming tender but still crisp.
 Remove from the oven, top with the tomato, and sprinkle evenly with the cheese.

-- Return to the oven for another 10 to 15 minutes, or until the veggies are tender and the cheese is melted.
-All ovens vary but, in my oven, 20 minutes followed by 10 minutes yielded vegetables that were lightly golden yet still crisp-tender.
+Return to the oven for another 10 to 15 minutes, or until the veggies are tender and the cheese is melted.
+All ovens vary but, in my oven, 20 minutes followed by 10 minutes yields vegetables that are lightly golden yet still crisp-tender.